coho905/tse/README.md

 - There is NO global make test, however, to test one of the components you must go to the respective directory.</br>

 ### Use
-To run it fully, first run the crawler, then the indexer, and lastly the querier.
  Running the querier allows for user input of strings to search for.
+Also fuzzing script.

 ## Notes
 + Only run the crawler on:  https://cs50tse.cs.dartmouth.edu/tse/ or wherever the CS50 database is.